Ponies

 Equine Homeopathy Equine Herbs Equine Acupuncture Equine Chiropractic

-The Alternative Veterinary Medicine Centre (AVMC) offers Holistic Veterinary Medicine for horses, ponies, dogs, cats and other species.
+The Alternative Vet (AVMC) offers Holistic Veterinary Medicine for horses, ponies, dogs, cats and other species.
 As herb vet / herbal vet, Chris Day uses traditional Western Herbs, which naturally form the indigenous plant medicine of his patients.
-As homeopathic vet, he uses many different homeopathic methodologies, not being confined by any single doctrine.
-As acupuncture vet, he uses needling, LASER stimulation, moxibustion, electro-acupuncture and acupressure.
-As chiropractic vet, he examines every patient for correct skeletal alignment and offers manipulation for those that require it.
-As holistic vet, he integrates these therapies, as needed and advises natural, species-suitable feeding.
+As homeopathic vet, we use many different homeopathic methodologies, not being confined by any single doctrine.
+As acupuncture vet, we use needling, LASER stimulation, moxibustion, electro-acupuncture and acupressure.
+As chiropractic vet, we examine every patient for correct skeletal alignment and offers manipulation for those that require it.
+As holistic vet, we integrate these therapies, as needed and advises natural, species-suitable feeding.
 Whether herbal vet, acupuncture vet, homeopathic vet, holistic vet or other nomenclature, Chris puts the patient first, applying whatever means of stimulation of natural healing he can, to the benefit of the patient.

 One-stop service for veterinary homeopathy, veterinary acupuncture, veterinary herbs, veterinary chiropractic, LASER therapy and other natural therapies.